 My work is supported by the Japan Foundation Center for Global Partnership, the Council on East Asian Studies at Yale University, and the Whitney and Betty MacMillan Center for International and Area Studies at Yale.

 Before graduate school, I worked on a fixed-income trading floor at a Japanese investment bank in New York City.
 I was on the interest rates sales desk, and our group covered global central banks and Japanese institutional investors.
-I received an M.A. in East Asian Studies from Yale and an A.B. from Dartmouth College.
+I received a Master of Arts degree in East Asian Studies from Yale and a Bachelor of Arts degree in Government and Asian and Middle Eastern Studies from Dartmouth College.